Feedback for learning

 - Generic feedback on student work as a whole in print, put on Blackboard, email to all students, or via podcast

-- Peer feedback can be useful for students, such as using in-class groupwork or peer assessment (SPARK)
+- Peer feedback can be useful for students, such as peer assessment (SPARK)

 - Frequent problems or needed explanations specific to a particular assignment can be published on Blackboard, handed out or discussed via podcast